-- · · Cultural Focusing on different customs and practices Special Educational Verbal intimidation, name calling, specific physical Needs / Disability comments/actions Emotional Being unfriendly, excluding, social ostracism, tormenting (e.g. hiding books, damaging belongings, threatening gestures) Homophobic Because of, or focusing on, the issue of sexuality Racial Racial taunts, graffiti, gestures Religious or other belief Abusing aspects of a religion or belief, its founding member, observances, practices Sex, Sexual Orientation Taunts of a sexist or gender nature (including or Gender related transgender) Home and/or other e.g. Family circumstances such as adoption, or a child personal circumstance acting as a carer, pregnancy, matters connected to parents, marriage/civil partnerships, or comparative wealth.
+Cultural Focusing on different customs and practices Special Educational Verbal intimidation, name calling, specific physical Needs / Neurodiversity / comments/actions Disability Emotional Being unfriendly, excluding, social ostracism, tormenting (e.g. hiding books, damaging belongings, threatening gestures) Homophobic Because of, or focusing on, the issue of sexuality Racial Racial taunts, graffiti, gestures Religious or other belief Abusing aspects of a religion or belief, its founding member, observances, practices Sex, Sexual Orientation Taunts of a sexist or gender nature (including or Gender related transgender) Home and/or other e.g. Family circumstances such as adoption, or a child personal circumstance acting as a carer, pregnancy, matters connected to parents, marriage/civil partnerships, or comparative wealth.
 Age Focusing on being younger (or older) and taking advantage of that All of these are intended to make the victim unhappy and may cause great distress.

+All of these are intended to make the victim unhappy and may cause great distress.
 Bullying is different in nature and severity from friendship issues, minor teasing and the ordinary give and take of school life.